 Ambient Computing is a concept for the Internet of Things (IoT) which encompasses sensors in everyday objects that can 'talk' to one another.

-With Ambient Computing the emphasis strongly lies on the personal and proactive manner in which these sensor connect through a common interface and thus allowing services to become 'smarter' by guessing what the next step is the user would request–before they request it.
+It places a strong emphasis on being personal and proactive and allowing services to become 'smarter' overtime by making guesses at what the next step is the user would request.